Old Abe State Trail: Jim Falls to County Highway O

 Near Jim Falls, the trail travels through forests.

-Traveling south from Jim Falls for slightly over a mile, the trail passes by Anson Township Park.
+From the trailhead, traveling south takes bicyclists past the local elementary school and baseball diamond.
+It is one mile from Jim Falls to the Lions Clubbuilding and nearby Anson Township Park.
+The trail the crosses County Highway S and continues south.
 While forests and woodlands are found along the route, agricultural land becomes more prevalent.
 Small meadows of blooming wildflowers are scattered among farm fields.

 Bicyclists should demonstrate caution when stepping off the trail, as patches of poison ivy grow along sections of the route.
 Additionally, keeping an eye on the paved trail will prevent hitting cracks, holes, depressions, and pavement upheavals.
 Some depressions are marked with brightly colored spray paint, but many others are not.